freol35241/ltss/README.md

 ## Installation

 Precondition
 * Make sure that you PostgreSQL instance is up and running and that you have created a database, ```DB_NAME```.
-I recommend the following docker image: https://docs.timescale.com/v1.0/getting-started/installation/docker/installation-docker#postgis-docker to get started quickly and easy.
+* I recommend the following docker image: https://docs.timescale.com/v1.0/getting-started/installation/docker/installation-docker#postgis-docker to get started quickly and easy.
+* If you are using an armv7-system (like raspberry pi) you can find a precompiled docker-image [here](https://hub.docker.com/repository/docker/dekiesel/timescaledb-postgis).

 Manual installation: